learn-co-curriculum/dsc-blog-requirements-online/README.md

 * Review suggestions for choosing topics and writing good blog posts from the [Blogging Overview](https://github.com/learn-co-curriculum/dsc-blogging-overview) lesson.
 * For the phases with two blog posts, do one post related to your project and another related to a topic you'd like to explore in more depth.
 * Start each blog post at least a week before it's due so that you don't end up pressed for time and rushing to finish.
-* Find someone in your cohort to swap your blog posts for peer review prior to submitting.
+* Find someone in your cohort to swap your blog posts with for peer review prior to submitting.